olvegam/MSGF-.NET/README.md

 2. Cloning this repository.
 3. Running the Camunda Engine.
 4. Deploying this repo on .NET (it requires previous item)
-5. (Only once) Creating de MSG Foundation database.
+5. (Only once) Creating the MSG Foundation database.

 ## Detailed step-by-step.